atricore/josso2-ee-flake/README.md

 1. Update File

-Update the flake.nix file to the latest JOSSO zip file
+Update the flake.nix file after adding the new binaries to the ./tmp folder.

+Change:
+- jossoConfig.version (if neded)
+- jossoConfig.jossoUpdate
+- jossoVersion.filePath: change file name and query param so that nix rebuilds the content (if file name is the same it uses cached value in store)

 2. Build image